joseph-flinn/site/data/posts/0011-what-how-one.md

 ---

 These two words, "What" and "How", have been the most impactful words with me this year.
-They have chnaged how I look at, and move through, the world.
+They have changed how I look at, and move through, the world.
 In almost every human interaction, these are the most important tools that one can use, and they are just getting more valuable and important as the world continues on its digital path.